So here’s the issue: how do you get more website visitors?

 Effective website traffic generation balances your traffic among these channels.
 Let’s see what we should do (and shouldn’t do) within each channel to drive traffic.

 This can be a confusing metric as it’s often misrepresented in website analytics software, we won’t get into the why’s here, but if you’re curious here’s a great article.

 Direct traffic is extremely valuable and your success in getting direct traffic is directly related to your brands memorability.
 If your website address is idoreallygoodworkinchattanoogainc.com you will likely have serious issues driving direct traffic.

 If you’re at the stage of purchasing a domain name, don’t hesitate to pay extra for an unforgettable name.

 And then plaster if everywhere.
-Too often we get into a rut of thinking online advertising should/can only be done online.
+Don't get into the rut of thinking online advertising can only be done online.

 Plastering your website address on every vehicle you have on the road is one of the highest return on investment forms of advertising you can ever do.
 This will definitely drive more traffic to your website.

 Add your website to your company shirts, hats, jackets, etc. This is a great “pay once, advertise for years” investment.

 Each time you arrive at a job site, put up a sign that prominently includes your website address.